inimaga/FinancialCalculator-CMD/README.md

 # FinancialCalculator-CMD
 A Financial Calculator that runs in Command prompt

-Read the "Description and Instructions.txt" in the repo for more information
+Read the "Description and Instructions.txt" file in the repo for more information